Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: Introduction

 \section{Introduction}

-Synchronization, the emergence of order in the collective dynamics of coupled oscillators, is key to many natural and man-made systems \cite{pikovskysynchronization,strogatz2004}.
+Synchronization, the emergence of order in the collective dynamics of coupled oscillators, is key to many natural and man-made systems~\cite{pikovskysynchronization,strogatz2004}.
 Synchronization can be found in domains ranging from physics to biology and neuroscience, with typical examples including the clapping in unison of an audience after a concert, or the (hyper)synchronized firing of neurons in the brain at the onset of an epileptic seizure~\cite{cumin2007generalising}.
-The paradigmatic model of synchronization is that of phase oscillators all-to-all coupled, first introduced by Y. Kuramoto forty years ago \cite{kuramoto1984chemical}, which led to breakthroughs in our understanding of collective dynamics.
-Since then, Kuramoto model has been extended in many ways, most notably to incorporate a complex network of (pairwise) interactions between oscillators~\cite{arenas2008,rodrigues2016}.
+The paradigmatic model of synchronization is that of phase oscillators all-to-all coupled, first introduced by Y. Kuramoto forty years ago~\cite{kuramoto1984chemical}, which led to breakthroughs in our understanding of collective dynamics.
+Since then, {\rev the} Kuramoto model has been extended in many ways, most notably to incorporate a complex network of (pairwise) interactions between oscillators~\cite{arenas2008,rodrigues2016}.

 More recently, increasing experimental and theoretical evidence suggests that networks, or pairwise coupling schemes, may be not precise enough when modeling synchronization and complex systems in a more general setting.
-In fact, these systems often appear to be better modeled by higher-order (i.e., group) interactions between any number of oscillators at a given time \cite{battiston2020networks,battiston2021physics}.
-These higher-order interactions have been shown to dramatically affect dynamics \cite{zhang2023deeper,zhang2023higherorder,nurisso2023unified,matheny2019exotic}, for example, by inducing explosive transitions, in many processes such as consensus~\cite{neuhauser2020multibody,deville2021consensus}, spreading~\cite{iacopini2019simplicial,lucas2023simplicially,ferrazdearruda2023multistability}, diffusion~\cite{carletti2020random,schaub2018flow}, and evolution~\cite{alvarez-rodriguez2021evolutionary}.
-In coupled oscillators, these higher-order interactions have been shown to naturally appear from phase reduction of pairwise coupled nonlinear oscillators \cite{bick2016chaos,gengel2020highorder,nijholt2022emergent}.
-They have also been shown to favor explosive transitions \cite{skardal2019abrupt,kuehn2020universal}, chaos \cite{bick2016chaos}, multistability \cite{tanaka2011multistable, zhang2023deeper}, and chimera-type states \cite{kundu2022higherorder,MNGCF2024}.
+In fact, these systems often appear to be better modeled by higher-order (i.e., group) interactions between any number of oscillators at a given time~\cite{battiston2020networks,battiston2021physics}.
+These higher-order interactions have been shown to dramatically affect dynamics in many processes such as consensus~\cite{neuhauser2020multibody,deville2021consensus}, spreading~\cite{iacopini2019simplicial,lucas2023simplicially,ferrazdearruda2023multistability}, diffusion~\cite{carletti2020random,schaub2018flow}, and evolution~\cite{alvarez-rodriguez2021evolutionary}.
+In coupled oscillators, these higher-order interactions have been shown to naturally appear from phase reduction of pairwise coupled nonlinear oscillators~\cite{bick2016chaos,gengel2020highorder,nijholt2022emergent}.
+They have also been shown to favor explosive transitions~\cite{skardal2019abrupt,kuehn2020universal}, chaos~\cite{bick2016chaos}, multistability~\cite{tanaka2011multistable, matheny2019exotic,zhang2023deeper}, and chimera-type states~\cite{kundu2022higherorder,MNGCF2024} and more~\cite{nurisso2023unified}.